wordofwarning/wordofwarning.org/hab/emergency/indexcallout.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Emergency**, our annual platform for live art + contemporary performance (featuring at least 20 short pieces of work over a day/evening in Manchester), is calling for proposals…
+**Emergency**, our annual platform for live art + contemporary performance, is calling for proposals…

-Our **nineteenth Emergency** takes place on **Saturday 6 October 2018** (12noon-10pm) in Manchester's <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, including STUN Studio, with the callout for proposals open until **Wednesday 15 August, 5pm** — click <a href="http://emergencymcr.posthaven.com" target="_blank">here</a> for full details.
+Our **nineteenth Emergency** takes place on **Saturday 6 October 2018**, 12noon-10pm, in Manchester's <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a> (including STUN Studio), with the callout for proposals open until **Wednesday 15 August, 5pm** — full details <a href="http://emergencymcr.posthaven.com" target="_blank">here</a>.

 With a whole range of spaces to fill — what we now need is a lots of great work!
-Artists working in live art and contemporary performance are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this event.

-Proposals are also encouraged for durational, one-to-one and limited capacity work; performance installation and intervention-based works in and around the spaces available.
+Artists working in live art and contemporary performance are invited to submit proposals of short pieces of work, works-in-progress, or extracts of longer works for inclusion in this event.
+Proposals are also encouraged for durational, one-to-one and limited capacity work, as well as performance installation and intervention-based works in-and-around the spaces available.

 To get a feel for it, have a look at the 2017 [programme](/archive/2017-emergency) + [gallery](/galleries/2017-emergency).

-**Emergency is:**
+**Emergency:**
+• typically features at least 20 short pieces of work over the day/evening;
-• a free, public micro-festival + open submission platform;
+• is a pay-what-you-decide public micro-festival + open submission platform;
-• an opportunity for artists to meet, show and peer-review work;
+• is an opportunity for artists to meet, show, and peer-review work;
-• a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).
+• is a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).

 Work can be in any relevant artform/medium, though some live presence is desirable.
-Show-type work should be 20 minutes max in duration, low tech and suitable for quick turnarounds, self-supporting in terms of props/set/equipment and specialised technology.
+Show-type work should be 20 minutes max in duration, low-tech, suitable for quick turnarounds, and self-supporting in terms of props, set, equipment, and specialised technology.

 Emergency 2018 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses.